grooving/grooving-project/README.md

 # grooving-project
-A project from ISPP at University of Seville
+A project from ISPP at University of Seville.